SanjeevaRDodlapati/QeMLflow/docs/project-status/FINAL_STATUS_ASSESSMENT.md

 **Framework Status: PRODUCTION READY**
 **Community Status: READY FOR ADOPTION**

-*The ChemML framework has been successfully enhanced, optimized, documented, and prepared for production use.
+*The QeMLflow framework has been successfully enhanced, optimized, documented, and prepared for production use.
 All objectives have been met or exceeded, and the codebase is ready for community adoption and continued development.*